 ‘Who takes your photos?’ is the most common question I get on my social media channels and a lot of people get confused when I said that it’s often my best friend Tripod.
 While not all my shots are taken the same way I wanted to share with you my little tutorial on how to take selfies/photos of yourself when traveling solo.

-I don’t mean to say ‘I’m beautiful and everyone just loves looking at me’ but rather that if I take a great shot of something anyone else can have the same shot… and by adding myself in the photo I’m going to have a photo that only I’ll have.
+I don’t mean to say ‘I’m beautiful and everyone just loves looking at me’, but rather that if I take a great shot of something anyone else can have the same one.
+By adding myself in the photo I’m going to have a photo that only I’ll have.
 Does this make sense?

 What do you need in order to take your own photos?
 Lots of patience and not worrying about looking silly.
 Also, the ability to disregard other people’s stares.
 Once you master the smize technique you’ll be fine and take your own photos quicker 😉